Coulomb interactions and effective quantum inertia of charge carriers in a macroscopic conductor

 \section{Abstract}

 We study the low frequency admittance of a quantum Hall bar of size much larger than the electronic coherence length.
 We find that this macroscopic conductor behaves as an ideal quantum conductor with vanishing longitudinal resistance and purely inductive behavior up to $f\lesssim \SI{1}{\mega\hertz}$.
-Using several measurement configurations, we study the dependence of this inductance on the length of the edge channel and on the integer quantum Hall filling fraction.
+Using several measurement configurations, we study the dependence of this inductance on the length of the edge channel and on the integer quantum Hall filling factor.
 The experimental data are well described by a scattering model for edge magnetoplasmons taking into account effective long range Coulomb interactions within the sample.
-This demonstrates that the inductance's dependence on the filling fraction arises from the effective quantum inertia of charge carriers induced by Coulomb interactions within an ungated macroscopic quantum Hall bar.
+We find that the inductance's dependence on the filling factor arises predominantly from the effective quantum inertia of charge carriers induced by Coulomb interactions.

 By demonstrating that macroscopic conductors could exhibit robust d.c. transport properties of quantum origin, the integer quantum Hall effect (IQHE)~\cite{vonKlitzing-1980-1,Halperin-1982-1,Haug-1993-1,Weiss-2011-1,Suddards-2012-1} has been a major surprise.
-The importance of this breakthrough for metrology has been acknowledged immediately~\cite{vonKlitzing-1980-1} and has lead to the redefinition of the Ohm at the CPEM88 conference~\cite{Ohm-definition-1988}.
-The finite frequency response of quantum Hall conductors has been a subject of intense work by metrologists: the use of an a.c. bridge at finite frequency $f$ revealed departure of the Hall resistance $R_H(f)$ at $\nu=2$ from the expected value $R_K/2=h/2e^2$~\cite{Jeckelmann-2001-1,Ahlers-2009-1,Delahaye-1995-1,Chua-1999-1,Schurr-2005-1}.
+The importance of this breakthrough for metrology was acknowledged immediately~\cite{vonKlitzing-1980-1} and has lead to the redefinition of the Ohm~\cite{Ohm-definition-1988}.
+The finite frequency response of quantum Hall conductors has been intensively studied by metrologists: the use of an a.c. bridge at finite frequency $f$ revealed departure of the Hall resistance $R_H(f)$ at $\nu=2$ from the expected value $R_K/2=h/2e^2$~\cite{Jeckelmann-2001-1,Ahlers-2009-1,Delahaye-1995-1,Chua-1999-1,Schurr-2005-1}.
 It was then attributed to “intrinsic inductances and capacitances” \cite{Cage-1996-1,Jeanneret-1995-1}.
 Later, Schurr {\it et al} proposed a double shielded sample allowing for a frequency-independent resistance standard~\cite{Schurr-2011-1}, but these works left open the question of the origin of these capacitances and inductances.